nicktu12/spotify-app/README.md

 ## Running the tests

-All React components, Redux actions and reducers and javascript functions are tested using the command
+All React components, Redux actions and reducers and JavaScript functions are tested using the command

 ```
 npm run test